Nayshins/Nayshins.github.io/_posts/2014-10-22-stages-of-creative-thought.md

 ---
 layout: post
-title: Saturation to Illumination: The Stages of Creative Thought
+title: Stages of Creative Thought
 ---

 Until I found myself unhappy in my first job, I had never believed that I was a creative person.
 In a job that did not have any outlet for creativity, I began to search for alternatives, and luckily for me, I found computer programming.